tsck/mcp-ui/TECH_SPEC.md

 **Validation Strategy:**

 - **Two-layer validation**:
-  1. SDK validates at data source (`augmentWithUI`) before creating UI resources
+  1. LeafyGreen MCP-UI validates at data source (`augmentWithUI`) before creating UI resources
   2. Components validate props before rendering
-- **Shared schemas**: Schemas are exported from the SDK and reused across validation layers
+- **Shared schemas**: Schemas are exported from the package and reused across validation layers
 - **Error handling**: Both layers handle validation errors gracefully, logging errors and displaying user-friendly error messages

 #### TypeScript Support

 The hook is fully typed and accepts a generic type parameter.
 Types can be inferred from schemas using `z.infer<>` or defined manually.
-Components import schemas from the SDK for both validation and type inference.
+Components import schemas from LeafyGreen MCP-UI for both validation and type inference.

 ### **Configuration**